MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

     * Open your ACS resource in the [Azure Portal](https://portal.azure.com)
     * Select the **Properties** tab, and copy the Id under the **Essentials** heading
 7. Choose whether you want to connect to your ACS index using API key authentication or Azure Role-Based Access Control (RBAC). **Note:** if you select API Keys, the connected ACS index will be searchable by all Microsoft Search users in your organization.
 In order to limit permissions to a subset of users, configure Azure RBAC for your ACS index, and select Azure Role-Based Access Control here.
 For more information on Role-Based Access control, see: [RBAC Search Security](/azure/search/search-security-rbac).
-    * If you selected API Key authentication, enter your Admin and Query API keys.
+    * If you selected API Key authentication, enter your Admin API key and, optionally, a Query API key.
+The Admin API key will only be used to fetch the data schema and the Query key will be used at query time.
 For information about finding or creating API keys, see [Find existing keys](/azure/search/search-security-api-keys#find-existing-keys).
 8. Choose whether you want queries on your ACS content to use Semantic Search or Simple Search.
 If you want to use Semantic Seach, you will need to have it enabled for your ACS service.
 These queries will use your ACS semantic query quota and could incur additional costs through Azure Billing.
 For more details on Semantic Search, see [Semantic Search Overview](/azure/search/semantic-search-overview).
 9. Read and select the authorization check boxes, then test your setup with the **Test connection** button.
 Fix any errors, then select **Next**.
 10. In the **Add semantic property labels** pane: